A Prodigal Son Returns

 But the woman answering the phone wasn’t that same girl.
 Something had happened in the last two years.
 She didn’t want to understand him any longer.
 She didn’t even want to try.

-The phone on his desk beeped, a loud, insistent noise that bounced around his new closet office like a pinball.
+The phone on his desk beeped, a loud, insistent noise that bounced around his new closet-sized office like a pinball.
 Nick jerked his head back.
 Man, that was going to take some getting used to.
 “Yes?”

 “Ms. Armstrong is here, Mr. Longhair.”